happyuc-project/web3j/docs/source/smart_contracts.rst

-In order to deploy a smart contract onto the Ethereum blockchain, it must first be compiled into a bytecode format, then it can be sent as part of a transaction. web3j can do all of this for you with its :ref:`smart-contract-wrappers`.
+In order to deploy a smart contract onto the Ethereum blockchain, it must first be compiled into a bytecode format, then it can be sent as part of a reqTransaction. webuj can do all of this for you with its :ref:`smart-contract-wrappers`.
 To understand what is happening behind the scenes, you can refer to the details in :ref:`creation-of-smart-contract`.

-Given that Solidity is the language of choice for writing smart contracts, it is the language supported by web3j, and is used for all subsequent examples.
+Given that Solidity is the language of choice for writing smart contracts, it is the language supported by webuj, and is used for all subsequent examples.

 Getting started with Solidity